elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 ---

-### Explain why are functions Objects in JavaScript?
+### Can you explain why are functions Objects in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>